Crashbox: Interstitial spinoffs

-Along with the series premiere in 1999, two interstitial series were aired on HBO Family.
-"Smart Mouth", featuring Dora Smarmy from "Distraction News", has her explaining unusual vocabulary words with personal experiences.
+Alongside its series premiere in 1999, two interstitial series were aired on HBO Family.
+"Smart Mouth", featuring Dora Smarmy from "Distraction News", has her stating unusual vocabulary words (not too dissimilar to Revolting Slob) with personal experiences.
 "Who Knew?", featuring Professor Rocket from "Psycho Math", features him talking about strange facts and trivia.

 Both series have 80 episodes each, and aired on HBO Family, Magnet from 2001-2005, Jam from 2005-2016, and during movie breaks.
 Both series were removed from syndication following the HBO Kids rebrand in 2016, and only a few episodes survive to this day.

 Syndication

-Starting in 2001, HBO Family launched two TV blocks marketed towards kids; Jam, which was marketed towards a preschool demographic, and Magnet, which was marketed to an older, afterschool crowd.
-Crashbox, along with its associated interstitial spinoff series, Who Knew? and Smart Mouth, aired on the Magnet block up until it was discontinued in 2005.
+Starting in 2001, HBO Family launched two TV blocks marketed towards kids; Jam, which was marketed towards a younger, preschool demographic, and Magnet, which was marketed to an older, middle school-aged audience.
+Crashbox, alongside its associated interstitial spin-off series, Who Knew? and Smart Mouth, aired on the Magnet block up until it was discontinued in 2005.

-Crashbox retroactively joined the Jam block in 2005, in spite of the show being marketed towards a TV-Y7 audience compared to the mainly preschool-oriented programming already on the block.
+Crashbox retroactively joined the Jam block in 2005, even though the show was marketed towards a TV-Y7 audience compared to the mainly preschool-oriented programming recently airing on the block.
 The show aired routinely on the block up until 2016, where the block was rebranded to HBO Kids.
 The show premiered on the new block a day after the rebrand, on January 18, 2016, and was moved to the afternoon along with The Electric Company for weekdays.

 Crashbox 14 served as the series' premiere on HBO Kids, with the rest of Season 1 airing on weekdays up until February 22, 2016.
 Episodes 27-37 were skipped after Episode 26 premiered, while Episodes 38-52 premiered on the block as usual.
 Episode 1 first aired on March 15, 2016, with the rest of Season 1 following it.
 Season 1 then aired again up to two times until Season 2B returned to the schedule in July.

-Following the removal of various Sesame Workshop shows, Crashbox was moved to an early morning timeslot a few years later, and aired routinely on the channel until 2024.
+Following the removal of various Sesame Workshop shows, Crashbox was moved to an early morning timeslot a few years later and aired routinely on the channel until 2024.